Mahmoud-Khaled-FS/kiwe_assignment/README.md

 encryption class implemented in `src/shared/utils/encryption/encryption.ts` for now there are 2 week encryption algorithm implemented in `src/shared/utils/encryption/decEncryption.ts` and `src/shared/utils/encryption/base64Encryption.ts`

+> [!NOTE]
-Note the decEncryption is deprecated and will be removed in the future
+> the decEncryption is deprecated and will be removed in the future

 ## Test Coverage Report